Eric-Dolecki-Bose/GravatarGet/README.md

 Because the root of the profile JSON is an array with a single item, it made parsing a little different.
 Using Codable structs to handle that which makes parsing so much easier than before.

+There is rudimentary support for email address validation as one types.
+You can always kick off a search no matter what the text input field contains.
+Errors are handled in the user interface.

 ----

 ![app](./app.png)